assyrianic/Tagha/README.md

  - call - jumps to an address of code and returns to original address if a `ret` opcode is executed.
  - ret - returns to an original instruction address after using `call` opcode for subroutines/procedures.
+ - reset - halts execution of program and refreshes VM data to 0.
  - halt - stops all execution.

 ## TODO list
 - [x] add call + ret instructions to support procedures.
-- [ ] test call + ret for recursive functions.
+- [x] test call + ret for recursive functions.
-- [ ] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.
+- [x] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.
 - [x] expand opcodes to take various sizes of data and sources.
 What I mean is make a push and pop for a byte, word (2 bytes), dword (4 bytes), and qword (8 bytes).
 - [ ] add more opcodes for the arithmetic and comparisons so we can do packed vector mathematics easier.
+- [ ] add API for host applications to embed this VM.